BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Variables-List.md

 ### Player Name Variable

 The variable `%player%` is the same as `%player.name%` and will display the name of the player.
-`Display` will use the display name used in chat and `uuid` will display the UUID of the player.
+`%player.display%` will use the display name used in chat and `%player.uuid%` will display the UUID of the player.

 ```
 %player%